AppliedAcousticsChalmers/ReTiSAR/README.md

 [[12]](https://pdfs.semanticscholar.org/3c9a/ed0153b9eb94947953ddb326c3de29ae5f75.pdf) C. Hohnerlein and J. Ahrens, “Spherical Microphone Array Processing in Python with the sound_field_analysis-py Toolbox,” in Fortschritte der Akustik -- DAGA 2017, 2017, pp. 1033–1036.

 ## Change Log
+* __v2020.8.13__
+  * Update of OSC Remote Demo to reset (after not receiving data) and clip displayed RMS values
+  * Improvement of FFTW wisdom verification to be more error proof
 * __v2020.7.16__
   * Addition of experimental `SECTORIAL_DEGREE_SELECTION` and `EQUATORIAL_DEGREE_SELECTION` SH weighting techniques (partial elimination of HRIR elevation queues)
   * Update of plotting during and after application of SH compensation techniques